AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

         >[!NOTE]
         >
-        >You can only exclude a domain group (whether default or custom) that was added to the [IP warmup plan template](ip-warmup-plan.md#prepare-file).
-If this is not the case, update the template with the domain group you want to exclude and [re-upload the plan](#re-upload-plan).
+        >You can only exclude a custom domain group that was added to the [IP warmup plan template](ip-warmup-plan.md#prepare-file).
+If this is not the case, update the template with the custom domain group you want to exclude and [re-upload the plan](#re-upload-plan).

 1. If needed, you can replace the campaign using the **[!UICONTROL Replace campaign]** button.